UPDATE: June 17, 2019

 My name is Oksana.

 I spent time volunteering at Nuestros Hermanos Pequeños in Cuernavaca, Mexico as a communications officer and youth companion.

-I lived for a bit in Mexico City some time ago and had been looking forward to returning to live in the country again.
+I lived in Mexico City some time ago and had been looking forward to returning to live in the country again.
 I love the food, climate, culture, celebrations - and most of all the flora and fauna.
 I missed the sound of cumbia, the sight of bougainvillea, the smell of tortillas …

 The farm at NPH Mexico supersedes part of the UN's Zero Hunger Challenge